- Financial Controls Policy

 Funds received will be used for the business and surplus profits will be used to contribute to brain injury scientific research, instigate research programmes and support the publication of educational tools.
 Where we are aware of a specific need or goal which benefits the community, we will distribute funds to selected brain injury charities and organisations.*

-- Excess Annual Profits will be distributed within six months of the end of financial year accounts audit.
+- Excess Annual Profits will be distributed within six months of the end of the financial year accounts audit.

 - Those researchers, charities and organisations selected will undergo a selection process to ensure the manner of business being carried out meets all legal and financial requirements of such business and provides services to people living with acquired brain injury or supports the improvements of social care or research.